yongdd/langevin-fts/README.md

 *  If you want to remove all installations :cry:, type following commands.
    `conda deactivate`
-   `conda env remove -n envlfts`
+   `conda env remove -n lfts`

 # User Guide
 + This is not an application but a library for SCFT and L-FTS, and you need to write your own program using Python language.
 It requires a little programming, but this approach provides flexibility and you can easily customize your applications.
 + **A few basic SCFT and L-FTS implementations are provided in `examples` folder.
 Please start from those scripts: scft/Gyroid.py, fts/DiscreteGyroid.py, fts/GaussianLamellar.py**
-+ To use this library, first activate virtual environment by typing `conda activate envlfts` in command line.
++ To use this library, first activate virtual environment by typing `conda activate lfts` in command line.
 In Python script, import the package by adding  `from langevinfts import *`.
 + Be aware that unit of length in this library is end-to-end chain length *aN^(1/2)*, not gyration of radius *a(N/6)^(1/2)*, where *a* is statistical segment length and *N* is polymerziation index.
 + The fields acting on chain are described using `per chain` language instead of `per segment` language for both SCFT and L-FTS.
 The same notation is used in [*Macromolecules* **2013**, 46, 8037].
 If you want to obtain the same fields used in [*Polymers* **2021**, 13, 2437], multiply *1/N* to each field.
 + Use FTS in 1D and 2D only for the test.
 It does not have a physical meaning.